HITB-CyberWeek/hitbsecconf-ctf-2023/writeups/places/README.md

 * `/api/list` - last 30 place IDs with coords;
 * `/api/route` - route (places info in some order) with info about up to 9 places, you can use other users' places to make a route;

-Place info is a struct contains coords (two `float64` values), public and secret string fields:
+Place info is a struct that contains coords (two `float64` values), public and secret string fields:

     :::go
     type PlaceInfo struct {